DoraFactory/doravota/x/sponsor-contract-tx/README.md

 7. **Feegrant Priority**: Feegrant takes precedence over sponsorship to prevent conflicts
 8. **Global Toggle**: Sponsorship can be globally disabled via governance parameters
 9. **Deterministic Method Extraction**: Enforce a single top‑level JSON field and extract method deterministically from raw tx JSON
+10. **Whitelist by Design (Recommended)**: The method‑ticket model is a whitelist.
+Only users who receive tickets from the contract admin or a delegated issuer can receive sponsorship.
+Admin/issuer can:
+   - Maintain an off‑chain/on‑chain whitelist and issue tickets to listed users only
+   - Limit each ticket via `uses` and `ttl` (expiry blocks)
+   - Revoke a user's ticket at any time by method
+   - Delegate issuing/revoking to `ticket_issuer_address` for scalable operations

 ## Event System